openremote/documentation/docs/user-guide/gateways-and-devices/auto-provisioning.md

 ## Implementation
 ### Connect flow

-The following illustrates the connect process (through [MQTT topics](../manager-apis/manager-apis.md#mqtt-api-mqtt-broker)) which clients can use to auto provision a service user and optionally an asset whose ID is generated using a UNIQUE_ID provided by the client; the client is then authenticated and the asset is then returned to the client.
+The following illustrates the connect process (through [MQTT topics](../manager-apis.md#mqtt-api-mqtt-broker)) which clients can use to auto provision a service user and optionally an asset whose ID is generated using a UNIQUE_ID provided by the client; the client is then authenticated and the asset is then returned to the client.

 ![Auto provisioning Connect flow](img/auto-provisioning-connect-flow.png)

 **NOTE THAT THE 'WHITELIST/BLACKLIST FAILURE', IS NOT YET IMPLEMENTED.
-THIS FUNCTION ENHANCES SECURITY AS ONLY SPECIFIED DEVICES CAN CONNECT (WHITELIST) OR CAN BE EXLUCDED (BLACKLIST)**
+THIS FUNCTION ENHANCES SECURITY AS ONLY SPECIFIED DEVICES CAN CONNECT (WHITELIST) OR CAN BE EXCLUDED (BLACKLIST)**

 #### X.509 Client Certificate Validation